LukasForst/BSY/bonus/README.md

 ```bash
 sudo nmap -n -v -sS 192.168.1.127 -T3 -p-
 ```
-The command basically returned the following ports `22`, `902`, `6667`, `8081`.
-22 was SSH port, but more interesting was port 902 which was running an slightly older version of SSH.
+The command basically returned the following ports `22`, `902`, `6667`, `8081`. `22` was SSH port, but more interesting was port `902` which was running an slightly older version of SSH.
 Maybe a lead?
 It was interesting that one machine was running two different versions of SSH - maybe multiple virtual machines on one IP?
 Or running VM inside VM?
 Docker?

+I didn't know, so I decided to let it sink in and started to investigate other ports.

 #### Hope?
 Port 8081 was running a web page!
 That seemed as a lead to something so I tried `ncat` command